cran/RJDemetra/README.md

 [![Mentioned in Awesome Official Statistics](https://awesome.re/mentioned-badge.svg)](http://www.awesomeofficialstatistics.org)

-RJDemetra is a R interface to JDemetra+, the seasonal adjustment software [officially recommended](https://ec.europa.eu/eurostat/cros/system/files/Jdemetra_%20release.pdf) to the members of the European Statistical System (ESS) and the European
+RJDemetra is an R interface to JDemetra+, the seasonal adjustment software [officially recommended](https://ec.europa.eu/eurostat/cros/system/files/Jdemetra_%20release.pdf) to the members of the European Statistical System (ESS) and the European